mauritssilvis/challenges/java/java-project-maven-intellij/README.md

 ```

 Here, version 3.11.0 of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) is selected, which is the latest version at the time of writing.
-Additionally, the latest version of Java (Java 20 at the time of writing) is selected, which requires the corresponding version of the Java Development Kit (JDK) (see, e.g., https://adoptium.net/temurin/releases/).
+Additionally, Java 21 is selected, which is the latest long-term support (LTS) version of Java at the time of writing.

 #### 1.3.2 Build